lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

   - distributed-systems
   - system-design
 ---
-# Introduction
+## Introduction

 [In my previous blog post](https://lokesh1729.com/posts/kafka-internals-learn-kafka-in-depth), we learnt the basics of kafka and covered key concepts.
-If you haven't read, it is a pre-requisite, please read it.
+If you haven't read, it is a per-requisite, please read it.
 In this blog post, we will deep dive into the internals of kafka and learn how kafka works under the hood.
 At the end of the blog post, your perspective about kafka will change and you feel kafka is not complex than what you think.

-## Basic Setup
+### Basic Setup

 Let's get started by installing kafka.
 [Download](https://www.apache.org/dyn/closer.cgi?path=/kafka/3.3.1/kafka_2.13-3.3.1.tgz) the latest Kafka release and extract it.
 Open terminal and start kafka and zookeeper.